apache/asterixdb/asterix-doc/src/site/markdown/AsterixSimilarityQueries.md

 ## Data Types and Similarity Functions ##

-AsterixDB supports various similarity functions, including [http://en.wikipedia.org/wiki/Levenshtein_distance edit distance] (on strings) and [http://en.wikipedia.org/wiki/Jaccard_index Jaccard] (on sets).
-For instance, in our [https://code.google.com/p/asterixdb/wiki/AdmAql101#ADM:_Modeling_Semistructed_Data_in_AsterixDB TinySocial] example, the `friend-ids` of a Facebook user forms a set of friends, and we can define a similarity between two sets.
+AsterixDB supports various similarity functions, including [edit distance](http://en.wikipedia.org/wiki/Levenshtein_distance) (on strings) and [Jaccard](http://en.wikipedia.org/wiki/Jaccard_index) (on sets).
+For instance, in our [TinySocial](AdmAql101.html#ADM:_Modeling_Semistructed_Data_in_AsterixDB) example, the `friend-ids` of a Facebook user forms a set of friends, and we can define a similarity between two sets.
 We can also convert a string to a set of "q-grams" and define the Jaccard similarity between the two sets of two strings.
 The "q-grams" of a string are its substrings of length "q".
 For instance, the 3-grams of the string `schwarzenegger` are `sch`, `chw`, `hwa`, ..., `ger`.

-AsterixDB provides [https://code.google.com/p/asterixdb/wiki/AsterixDataTypesAndFunctions#Tokenizing_Functions tokenization functions] to convert strings to sets, and the [https://code.google.com/p/asterixdb/wiki/AsterixDataTypesAndFunctions#Similarity_Functions similarity functions].
+AsterixDB provides [tokenization functions](AsterixDataTypesAndFunctions.html#Tokenizing_Functions) to convert strings to sets, and the [similarity functions](AsterixDataTypesAndFunctions.html#Similarity_Functions).

 ## Selection Queries ##

-The following [https://code.google.com/p/asterixdb/wiki/AsterixDataTypesAndFunctions#edit-distance query] asks for all the Facebook users whose name is similar to `Suzanna Tilson`, i.e., their edit distance is at most 2.
+The following [query](AsterixDataTypesAndFunctions.html#edit-distance) asks for all the Facebook users whose name is similar to `Suzanna Tilson`, i.e., their edit distance is at most 2.

         use dataverse TinySocial;